Flank/flank/docs/flank_mixpanel_metrics.md

 ## Project id [project_id]

-This property contains id of project used in firebase.
+This property contains the id of the project used in firebase.

 ## Bundle and package id [app_id]